Genetic recombination

 Genetic recombination (also known as genetic reshuffling) is the exchange of genetic material between different organisms which leads to production of offspring with combinations of traits that differ from those found in either parent.
 In eukaryotes, genetic recombination during meiosis can lead to a novel set of genetic information that can be further passed on from parents to offspring.
 Most recombination occurs naturally and can be classified into two types: (1) interchromosomal recombination, occurring through independent assortment of alleles whose loci are on different but homologous chromosomes (random orientation of pairs of homologous chromosomes in meiosis I); & (2) intrachromosomal recombination, occurring through crossing over.

 During meiosis in eukaryotes, genetic recombination involves the pairing of homologous chromosomes.
 This may be followed by information transfer between the chromosomes.
-The information transfer may occur without physical exchange (a section of genetic material is copied from one chromosome to another, without the donating chromosome being changed) (see SDSA - Synthesis Dependent Strand Annealing pathway in Figure); or by the breaking and rejoining of DNA strands, which forms new molecules of DNA (see DHJ pathway in Figure).
+The information transfer may occur without physical exchange (a section of genetic material is copied from one chromosome to another, without the donating chromosome being changed) (see SDSA – Synthesis Dependent Strand Annealing pathway in Figure); or by the breaking and rejoining of DNA strands, which forms new molecules of DNA (see DHJ pathway in Figure).

-Recombination may also occur during mitosis in eukaryotes where it ordinarily involves the two sister chromosomes formed after chromosomal replication.
-In this case, new combinations of alleles are not produced since the sister chromosomes are usually identical.
+Recombination may also occur during mitosis in eukaryotes where it ordinarily involves the two sister chromatids formed after chromosomal replication.
+In this case, new combinations of alleles are not produced since the sister chromatids are usually identical.
 In meiosis and mitosis, recombination occurs between similar molecules of DNA (homologous sequences).
 In meiosis, non-sister homologous chromosomes pair with each other so that recombination characteristically occurs between non-sister homologues.
 In both meiotic and mitotic cells, recombination between homologous chromosomes is a common mechanism used in DNA repair.

-Gene conversion - the process during which homologous sequences are made identical also falls under genetic recombination.
+Gene conversion – the process during which homologous sequences are made identical also falls under genetic recombination.

 Genetic recombination and recombinational DNA repair also occurs in bacteria and archaea, which use asexual reproduction.

 Recombination can be artificially induced in laboratory (in vitro) settings, producing recombinant DNA for purposes including vaccine development.

 V(D)J recombination in organisms with an adaptive immune system is a type of site-specific genetic recombination that helps immune cells rapidly diversify to recognize and adapt to new pathogens.